 Advantages and Disadvantages of a Program Budget

-There are many advantages and disadvantages of a Program Budget, as explained below.
+As explained below, there are many advantages and disadvantages of a Program-Budget.

 Advantages of a Program Budget

 - It helps in determining the priority of the projects.

 - It helps in planning and managing the delivery of services in the future.

 - This budget monitors the allocation of resources to a project and determines how they are used to meet the organization’s goals.

 - It helps identify areas where cost reduction can be implemented, and savings can be made.

 - It helps in spotting the areas where higher levels of funds are required.

 - This budget adds accountability to the organization.
 Since each project has its respective budget, performance measurement can be done, and firm accountability can be set.

 Apart from the advantages, there are also some disadvantages to program budgets.